Skaiste/Copymon/README.md

 # Copymon
-An awesome android game-to-be in distant future developed using LibGDX library and Java.
+An awesome android game-to-be in near future developed using LibGDX library and Java.

 The demo can be downloaded [here](https://drive.google.com/file/d/0B65kpqnvXRSiQkdtSkMzbWZUUFU/view?usp=sharing).